FerretDB/FerretDB/website/blog/2023-03-08-mongodb-vs-postgresql.md

 Both database platforms offer robust security features.
 For instance, PostgreSQL boasts of a secure architecture with strict rules governing the structure of databases – ideal for businesses with complex and sensitive systems such as banking, analytics, etc.

-Aside from all this, PostgreSQL offers several authentication mechanisms, including PAM, LDAP authentications, certificate-based authentication, host-based authentication, and many more.
+Aside from all this, PostgreSQL offers several authentication mechanisms, including PAM, LDAP authentication, certificate-based authentication, host-based authentication, and many more.
 These authentication mechanisms help reduce a server's attack surface and prevent unauthorized access to data.

 Besides, PostgreSQL offers data encryption while enabling you to use SSL certificates to securely transmit data over the web.